CyriaqueCCN/disshect/README.md

                         location of the log files.
 Default : /var/log -f FILES, --files FILES
                         names of the logfiles.
-This takes a single string that will be globbed to match the log files.
+This takes a single string that will be globbed to match the log files. gzip files will be ignored.
 Default : auth.log* -i IP, --ip IP        search for IP in the log files.
   -P ALLPORTS, --all-ports ALLPORTS
                         Not implemented